daiscog/ngx-http-request-state/libs/http-request-state/README.md

    * this observable will immediately emit a LoadingState followed later by
    * either a LoadedState<MyData> or an ErrorState.
    *
-   * Will continue to emit new HttpRequestStates following values in the source
+   * Will continue to emit new HttpRequestStates following values being emitted
-   * observable even if error responses are thrown by the http client for earlier
+   * from the source observable, even if errors were thrown by the http client
-   * requests.
+   * for earlier requests.
    */
   readonly myData$: Observable<
     HttpRequestState<MyData>